nshibano/CPUThermalTester/README.md

 ## Getting Started

-Start the application and click the "Start" button to start the automated measurement.
+Download the [release](https://github.com/nshibano/CPUThermalTester/releases), start the application and click the "Start" button to start the automated measurement.

 ## Description